mp-czhang/mp-czhang.github.io/_clinical/clinical-MRLP.md

 ---
 title: "MRI/MR-Linac rotation"
 date: 2024-5-1
 excerpt: "At the same time of my brachytherapy, I started preparation for the commissioning of Elekta Unity MR-Linac machine expected to land in our new cancer center at the end of 2024.
 I spent significant amount of effort on the principles of MRI and MR-Linac.
 I finished the book of [Magnetic Resonance Imaging: Physical Principles and Sequence Design 2nd Edition](https://www.amazon.com/Magnetic-Resonance-Imaging-Physical-Principles-ebook/dp/B00K499M2Y), [Utrecht online lecture](https://mrinradiotherapy.com/information-2024/) and joined the Elekta Unity [MR-Linac Consortium](https://mrlconsortium.org/).
-I met with the rotation leader on topics of MR-only simulation, MR-Linac setup, MR-Linac reference dosimetry, MR-Linac site-specific treatment.
-Please also check my educational slides on a preliminary [project](/files/MRLinac_Prostate.pdf) on MR-Linac based prostate cancer treatment."
+I met with the rotation leader on topics of MR-only simulation, MR-Linac setup, MR-Linac reference dosimetry, MR-Linac site-specific treatment."
 collection: clinical
 ---